maubanel/UE5-Lighting/post-process/README.md

 ![](../images/line3.png)

-Lets add a post production volume in each room and adjust some settings to finalize our look.
-These [Post Process Volumes](https://docs.unrealengine.com/4.26/en-US/RenderingAndGraphics/PostProcessEffects/) are a powerful way to add different effects and perform final grading.
+We have used the Post Production Volume to adjust the overall settings.
+We can isolate them to an area.
+We have three areas in our level, so lets add a post production volume in each room and adjust some settings to finalize our look.
+These [Post Process Volumes](https://docs.unrealengine.com/4.5/en-US/RenderingAndGraphics/PostProcessEffects/) are a powerful way to add different effects and perform final grading.

 <br>